-This shouldn’t come as a shock to you, but shocking your pool is an important part of maintaining a beautiful (and safe!) pool.
 Organic pollutants and bacteria can build up in your pool and resist normal chlorination.
-To break these up, it’s important to raise the chlorine level quickly by shocking your pool.
+To break these unwelcome visitors up, it’s important to raise the chlorine level quickly by shocking your pool.

 How often should I shock my pool?

 Shocking your pool should be a regular part of your pool maintenance.
-But how regular depends on how heavy the pool use is.
+But the frequency depends on several factors:

-The best way to tell is by checking your water weekly.
-Basically, the amount of free chlorine should be equal with the total chlorine to make sure that you have enough chlorine present to eliminate the contaminants in your pool.
+The best way to determine if it is time to shock your pool is to test chemical levels weekly.
+The amount of free chlorine should be equal to the total chlorine.
+This ensures that you have enough chlorine present to eliminate contaminants.

 How do I shock my pool?

-- Add 1 pound of shock a 5 gallon bucket of water about 3/4 full.
+- Add 1 pound of shock to a 5-gallon bucket of water, about 3/4 full.